 The buyer is made aware of the home's value by way of a HUD Statement of Value or a VA Notice of Value disclosure form.
 Unless a home recently underwent an FHA or VA appraisal, such as one conducted as part of a previous transaction that fell through, the buyer has no way of knowing exactly how much the home is worth until an appraisal is completed.

 Real estate agents may present the FHA or VA amendatory clause with a buyer's offer to purchase, thereby notifying the seller up-front that the home must pass an appraisal evaluation.
 The purchase contract may contain a separate appraisal contingency, which also protects the buyer's right to back out within a specified amount of time and without penalties.

 Even if a contract contains an appraisal contingency, the FHA and VA require that buyers and sellers sign the amendatory clause before closing.
 The FHA or VA appraisal must be completed within the time frame specified under the appraisal contingency, unless the seller agrees to give the buyer more time.

 The dollar amount inserted into the blank space on an FHA or VA amendatory clause disclosure form must match the contract purchase price, according to instructions noted on the form.
 If the appraised value comes in lower than the purchase price, the buyer and seller must renegotiate the price; the buyer must pay the difference out-of-pocket to cover the amount that the FHA or VA will not insure, or the buyer can back out of the deal without a penalty.

-- Department of Housing and Urban Development: Handbook 4155.1: Required Documents for Mortgage Credit Analysis
+- Department of Housing and Urban Development: HUD 4155.1, Mortgage Credit Analysis for Mortgage Insurance

 - Department of Veterans Affairs: Chapter 13: Value Notices Exhibit 1 -- LAPP Lender’s Notice of Value